zaccesss/zaccesss/README.md

 My long term goal is to build a career where **intelligent software and efficient hardware solve real problems** at scale.

 If you value someone who **learns fast, thinks deeply, adapts quickly and contributes well both independently and in a team**, I would be happy to connect, collaborate and one day join your team.
+Feel free to reach out anytime.

 ---
 ## 🧠 Technical Development